-Last week, when Domaine Healthcare was acquired by Verax Research Services, Inc., Dr. Hoggle assumed the position of Chairman of the Board.
+Earlier this month, when Domaine Healthcare was acquired by Verax Research Services, Inc., Dr. Hoggle assumed the position of Chairman of the Board.
 In that capacity, he will help to govern the rollout of Cannacopeia and development of additional intellectual property geared toward providing solutions to common challenges faced by cannabis entrepreneurs and bridging gaps the fragmented regulatory environment.
 In addition to providing standardized data in the Cannacopeia database, Verax is rolling out a standardized quality testing, evaluation and certification service along with a new e-commerce platform to be announced later this month, which will address some of the barriers to commercial banking caused by federal policy.

-Applying their vast knowledge gained from decades of prior experience and established relationships with regulatory agencies, pharmaceutical service providers and universities authorized to handle scheduled controlled substances, Dr. Hoggle and his colleagues at Verax will have authority and license to offer a centralized testing service located in a licensed university where cannabis producers from any state can send products for uniform testing and evaluation from anywhere in the U.S. without DEA interference.
+Applying their vast knowledge gained from decades of prior experience and established relationships with regulatory agencies, pharmaceutical service providers and universities authorized to handle scheduled controlled substances, Dr. Hoggle and his colleagues at Verax will have authority and license to offer a centralized testing service located in a licensed university where producers from any state can send hemp-derived products for uniform testing and evaluation from anywhere in the U.S. without DEA interference.